 Over five years ago, a grassroots group at St. Luke’s began collecting items to create welcome baskets for residents of Maple Court, a local transitional community for veterans.
 Since then, the project has expanded to include many other types of support for these individuals who served our country.
 St. Luke’s volunteers prepare a traditional Thanksgiving feast each year and share it with the residents.
 Our Maple Court friends receive special consideration at our annual Spring Fling yard sale, and benefit from our Share Your Christmas collection.
 Some regularly attend services with our congregation.

-In 2018 some of our artists did a special project for Maple Court: creating a mural for their dining room.
+In 2018 some of our artists created a special mural for the Maple Court dining room.
 This photo gallery shows how Anne and Peggy, painting directly onto a blank wall, created the impression of a framed painting hanging there.

 Maple Court is operated by Volunteers of America of the Carolinas (VOA) in partnership with the VA, NC Housing Finance Agency, and City of Durham.